All About Section 354 of IPC

 The Criminal Law Amendment Act of 2013 introduced four additional subsections to Section 354 of IPC to broaden its scope.
 These are the following:

-1)Section 354 A – Sexual assault
+1) Section 354 A – Sexual assault

-Sexual harassment or Sexual assault is defined as unwanted and explicit sexual gestures or sexually colored statements.
+Sexual harassment or Sexual assault is defined as unwanted and explicit sexual gestures or sexually coloured statements.
 It can also be suggestive comments or intrusive questions about a person’s body or private parts.
 Such an act is punishable by up to three years in jail, a fine, or both.

-2)Section 354 B – Assault or use of criminal force to woman with intent to disrobe
+2) Section 354 B – Assault or use of criminal force to woman with intent to disrobe

 A male who attacks or uses unlawful force against a woman with the purpose of disrobing is punished under the clause for compelling her to be naked.
 The accused must have had the intention or knowledge that such an act would offend her modesty.
 Such an act is punished by imprisonment for three to seven years and a fine.

-3)Section 354 C – Voyeurism
+3) Section 354 C – Voyeurism

 A male who observes or photographs a woman while she is performing an act with an expectation of privacy from any outsider is subject to punishment under the law.
-Voyeurism, to put it simply, is the act of enjoying oneself sexually while observing another person in their undies or participating in sexual behavior.
+Voyeurism, to put it simply, is the act of enjoying oneself sexually while observing another person in their undies or participating in sexual behaviour.

-4)Section 354 D – Stalking
+4) Section 354 D – Stalking

 What is modesty under Section 354 of IPC?